PaperMC/docs/docs/paper/dev/event-api/event-listeners.md

 :::note Events

-There is no list of events that can be listened for, however take a look [here](https://jd.papermc.io/paper/1.19/org/bukkit/event/Event.html) to see all events that extend `Event`.
+There is no list of events that can be listened to, however take a look [here](https://jd.papermc.io/paper/1.19/org/bukkit/event/Event.html) to see all events that extend `Event`.

+An event can only be listened to if it has a static `getHandlerList` method.

 :::